r-craig73/travel_again_api/README.md

 ### Building a travel API reviewing various travel cities around the world.
 Will use request specs to test all routes and exceptions.

 ## User Stories
-- [ ] As a user, I want to GET and POST reviews about travel destinations.
+- [ ] As a user, I want to GET and POST reviews about city destinations.
-- [ ] As a user, I want to GET reviews by country or city.
+- [x] As a user, I want to GET reviews by city.
 - [ ] As a user, I want to see the most popular travel destinations by number of reviews or by overall rating.
 - [ ] As a user, I want to PUT and DELETE reviews, but only if I wrote them.
 (Start by requiring a user_name param to match the user_name of the author on the message.
 You can always try authentication later.)
 - [ ] As a user, I want to look up random destinations just for fun.